Tarasov-Front-Dev/todos-list--react-ts-unit-tests/README.md

-# To start project clone repo and fire in repo dir "npm i && npm run start"
+# Todo's List by React, TS and Unit Tests

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To start project clone repo and fire in repo dir "npm i && npm run start".

 ## Project made by using:
 * React